 - square blocks

 Building Preschool Science Experiments Directions

 1) Place your container on a flat surface and then fill about 3/4 of it with snow.

 2) Ask your preschooler to place 1 long building block in the snow to stand up.
 DO NOT specify how deep they should put it.

 3) Ask your preschooler to place the second building block deeper than they did the first one.

-If you love this experiment, don’t forget to follow my Pinterest board that is 100% dedicated to science experiments.
+If you love our building preschool science experiments, don’t forget to follow my Pinterest board that is 100% dedicated to science experiments.